-In 2013 the Seventh-day Adventist church in St. John’s commemorated 120 years of serving God in this city.
-2015 brings the 120th anniversary of the official chartering of the St. John’s church congregation.
-Our forefathers and mothers believed that Jesus would return long before 120 years had passed, so they would be disappointed to see this anniversary.
-But we believe God has not kept us in this city without a purpose for the past 120 years.
+In 2020, the Seventh-day Adventist church in St. John’s commemorated 125 years since the official chartering of the St. John’s church congregation in 1895.
+Our forefathers and mothers believed that Jesus would return long before 125 years had passed, so they would be disappointed to see this anniversary.
+But we believe God has not kept us in this city without a purpose for the past 125 years and more.
 As we look back on our history we see evidence of His leading and recall that “We have nothing to fear for the future, except as we shall forget the way the Lord has led us, and His teaching in our past history” (Life Sketches of Ellen G. White, p.
 196).

 The story of the Seventh-day Adventist faith in Newfoundland begins in 1893 with four lay missionaries from Battle Creek, Michigan: E.A.
 Parker, L.T.
 Ayres, and their wives.
 On board the ship that brought them to Newfoundland Mrs. Ayres became acquainted with Mrs. Anna Pippy, the wife of a St. John’s businessman, who became the first Seventh-day Adventist convert in Newfoundland.
 Her sister, Elizabeth Milley, became the first Adventist teacher in St. John’s when she, too, joined the Adventist church and lost her teaching position at the Church of England school.
 Anna Pippy started a school for the children of Adventist members in her own home, with her sister as the teacher.

 The St. John’s Seventh-day Adventist church and the Newfoundland Mission were officially founded in 1895, with the arrival of the first pastor, S.J.
 Hersum.
 The St. John’s church had 18 charter members; its first building was on Cookstown Road.
 Many older members still alive today remember attending the Cookstown Road church.